jmoyers/jmoyers.org/src/content/posts/throughput-reconsidered/index.md

   into usage caps.
 I want to hold on to my precious Opus and O3 tokens.
 - Select model per window, not universally for every window and tab.
-- A usability bug - your chat input clears when a model finishes a task, potentially blowing away something I was about to clean up
+- A usability bug - your chat input clears when a model finishes a task, potentially blowing away something you were about to submit
 - Model needs to be able to use the debugger with breakpoints - this would be a huge win.
 I was debugging flaky integration tests by hand and it was extremely painful to have it use console.log